yuminjustin/vue-touch-events/README.md

 		dragCb: ...
 	  }
     })

 ## config

 **preventDefault**<br/>

-Prohibit browser swipe events, just like UC or QQBrowser them has own swipe events, so sometimes we have to prohibit.
+Prohibit browser swipe events, just like UC or QQBrowser has  their own swipe events, so sometimes we have to close it.
-Default is not prohibit<br/>
+Default is not<br/>

 **drag**<br/>

-This dom can be dragged ,default is can't.
+This dom could be dragged ,default it's can't.
 Drag event can't coexist with other touch events
-<br/><br/>

 ## run this example
     npm install

 install webpack and Vue

     npm run dev

 open index.html in your browser

 ## install in you project

     npm install vue-touch-events -S

 ## SSR